 Why try bucketing your money?

 Splitting your cash into separate piles limits temptation to spend money that’s allocated for another purpose, like bills or school fees.

 “Many customers see their goals being achieved more quickly as they’re not dipping into their money as often as they might if it were all in the one main account,” says Christina.

 Once your buckets are created, you can allocate it according to your goal, whether that be a holiday, renovation or fancy pair of shoes.

 How to get the most out of bucketing

 Bucketing is a great practise if you’re saving for a major project, but it’s also great for day-to-day living.

 For example, most people know how it feels to get hit with multiple bills at once and having to manage which get paid in what order.
 This is especially common with energy bills and rates, or anything that’s billed quarterly.
 If you bucket your money using your sub-accounts, then bill-juggling can be easier to manage.

-A good tip is to make sure you have everything linked to your Internet Banking and/or Mobile App, so you can easily access your money and keep yourself on track.
+A good tip is to make sure you have everything linked to your internet banking and/or banking app, so you can easily access your money and keep yourself on track.
 You can track every dollar you spend with the Suncorp App for Suncorp banking customers, which can also come in handy when budgeting!